kevinolega/minimalchanges/_posts/2019-08-13-sugar-warning.md

 - Carbohydrates (rice, bread, noodles)
 - Junk Food and chips.
 - Alcohol
-- Sleep depriviation
+- Sleep deprivation

-And everytime I avoid this, I'm able to stay functional.
+And every time I avoid this, I'm able to stay functional.

 I am able to perform well and I am able to keep my life in order.

-But everytime I violate this, I just feel horrible.
+But every time I violate this, I just feel horrible.

 I'm unable to focus.